prakaa/StatisticalRethinking/notes/notes/Chapter 1 Notes.md

   ## The End Goal
   **Instead of choosing various black-box tools for NHST, learn to build and analyse multiple non-null models of natural phenomena**

+  ## Marble Example

+  1. A bag contains 4 marbles, which are either white or blue
+  2. We observe two blue (first and last) and one white or BWB, with replacement (drawn marbles are placed back into the bag)

+  - Garden of Forking Data
+    - Bayesian inference is similar to this process
+    - Each marble is treated as a possibility, so for each conjecture, marbles of the same colour (same data) are treated as individual marbles (different events) to represent the likelihood of a blue or white marble draw
+    - For each conjecture (combination from BWWW to WBBB), you can look at tree diagrams to see the number of ways the observed data can be produced
+      - BWWW = 3 ways
+      - BBWWW = 8 ways
+      - BBBWW = 9 ways
+    - These are realtive plausibilities.
+In Bayesian methods, plausibility = probability
+    - plausibility of conjecture after seeing data $\alpha$ probability of data based on eonjecture $\times$ conjecture prior probability

+    - Drawing another marble from the bag, you can update plausibilities (Bayesian update) based on new data
+      - Say another blue marble is drawn, you can multiply the counts (3,8,9) by the plausibility (ways) of drawing another blue marble from the bag - (1,2,3) respectively
+    - You can also use other information (e.g. ratio of the count of each type of marble bag)